Is pre-registration required for the audition tour?

 Students can request roommates.
 In the online registration form for Chicago and LA there is a place to indicate a preference of roommate.
 Both students must request each other as roommates in order for a request to be accepted.
 The Joffrey Academy will try to accommodate these requests, but they are not guaranteed.

 How will roommates be assigned?

-Can students receive packages at Roosevelt University?
+Can students receive packages?

 Yes.
 The address for Roosevelt University is 425 S. Wabash Ave.
 Chicago, IL 60605.
 In order to send packages and/or mail to a student, the package should indicate the student’s room number, which will be assigned on move-in day.